 Is equity release a good idea?
 Understanding the pros and cons

-If you’re a homeowner aged 55 or over, the idea of accessing some of your property wealth may sound interesting.
+If you're a UK homeowner aged 55 or over, the idea of accessing some of your property wealth may sound interesting.
 Before you consider releasing equity with a Lifetime Mortgage, it's essential to understand the pros and cons and whether it is a good idea.

 Royal London has chosen to introduce its customers to the experts at Royal London Equity Release Advisers.
 They will provide advice on equity release products from across the whole market and will make a recommendation to you based on your personal circumstances.
 You will not receive advice or any recommendation from Royal London.
 The information on this page has been provided by Royal London Equity Release Advisers to help you understand more about releasing equity.